Continuing Education Activity

-Selective serotonin reuptake inhibitors (SSRIs) are a class of medications that are most commonly prescribed for the treatment of depression.
+Selective serotonin reuptake inhibitors (SSRIs) are a class of medications most commonly prescribed to treat depression.
 They are often used as first-line pharmacotherapy for depression and numerous other psychiatric disorders due to their safety, efficacy, and tolerability.
 They are approved for use in both adult and pediatric patients.

 The current SSRIs in use in the United States are: